 Construction was declared complete in late July.
 The stadium was expanded in 1924, just in time for their World Championship season.
 This expansion gave the double decks down the baseline a greater height than those behind home plate.
 This, plus the angling of the center field fence around a tree, resulted in a very strange look for the stadium.

-A rare color photo.
 The center field "notch" can be clearly seen.

 The Met also had a weird look: One deck along the 3rd base line and in center and right field, two decks down the 1st base line and in left field, and three decks behind home plate.
-Somebody said it looked like an Erector set a kid was playing with, and then his mother called him away to dinner, and he never finished it.
+Somebody said it looked like an Erector set that a kid was playing with, and then his mother called him away to dinner, and he never finished it.